Articles on: Signals and Automation

 HODL Bot (using Altrady's Webhook)

-This is a method to use Altrady's webhook Signal Bot as a HODL bot.
+This is a method to use Altrady's webhook Signal Bot to accumulate coins.

 A HODL bot (sometimes called a DCA bot) is for buying (or selling) tokens on a set schedule over a period of time.